-Right now, digital notetakers are spoiled for choice when choosing the perfect notetaking app.
+Right now, digital notetakers are spoiled for choice when choosing the best app to use for notetaking.

-But, if you’re an Apple user, the perfect app might already be sitting on your iPad.
+But, if you’re an Apple user, the perfect notetaking app might already be sitting on your iPad.

 We’re talking about Apple Notes!